When is a patient counted as being admitted to hospital?

 - Emergency department waiting time: Time in minutes from when a patient presented at the emergency department, to when they were first seen by a nurse or a doctor for treatment.

-- Elective surgery waiting time: Time in days from when the patient was listed for elective surgery, to the date they were admitted to hospital for surgery (excluding not-ready-for-surgery days).
+- Planned surgery waiting time: Time in days from when the patient was listed for planned surgery, to the date they were admitted to hospital for surgery (excluding not-ready-for-surgery days).

 - Dental care waiting time: Time in days from when the patient was placed on the waiting list, to the date of the first appointment offered by the service.